What is WordPress Gutenberg?

 The table block will let you insert and handle a table anywhere in your content without any difficulty.

 To do so, you would need to follow the same step as the above.
-And once you add it, you can add or remove rows and easily.
+And if added, you can add or remove rows and easily.

 Rule 5: Add and style button block

-The button block is one of best features added to the Gutenberg editor because buttons are something that was previously hard to implement without knowing the CSS.
-But with Gutenberg Editor, using buttons is very simple.
+In the previous edition, it was hard to implement button but with Gutenberg Editor, using buttons is very simple.
 You can add a button by following the same process similar to other blocks.
 To edit the button’s text, all you need to do is just to click and type.
 You can also change the color of the button easily

 Other Things That You Can Do With the WordPress Gutenberg Editor: